 Rights for EEA/EU Citizens in Scotland

-A guide has been produced by the Civil Society Brexit Project and Just Right Scotland.
+A guide has also been produced by the Civil Society Brexit Project and Just Right Scotland.
 This guide contains information about the rights of EEA/EU citizens and their families living in the UK.
 The guide is a series of factsheets covering:

 Right to reside